 What is a General Plan?

 The General Plan is a state-mandated document required of all cities in California.
-The Irvine General Plan is a comprehensive, long-range vision of Irvine's future development and preservation.
+The Irvine General Plan is a comprehensive, long-range vision of Irvine's future development and preservation encompassing the built and natural environments as well as the community and economy.
 The Plan addresses all geographic areas of the City and its sphere of influence.
 It also addresses the community's relation to the region, local issues and trends, service priorities, and methods to guide development and conservation of resources.

 The General Plan includes both the mandated elements of the State Government Code Section 65302 as they apply to the local conditions, and optional elements designed to address high priority topics of City interest.
 The General Plan is kept up to date with current issues, trends, and community needs through periodic amendments.
 When an amendment occurs, special attention is given to make sure that all components work in harmony and the plan maintains its internal consistency as required by State law.